Share via

 • “Improve my flexibility by being able to touch my toes without bending my knees in 1 month.”

-Performance metrics become increasingly important at this stage.
-Track your workouts, monitor your progress, and make adjustments as needed.
+At this stage, tracking becomes especially important.
+Monitoring your workouts helps you identify progress and make adjustments when needed.
 Are you plateauing?
-Increase the intensity, volume, or frequency of your workouts.
+Increase the intensity, volume or frequency of your workouts.
 Experiment with different training methods to keep things fresh and challenging.

 Advanced Fitness Objectives